-The Cathedral of St. John Berchmans is pleased to introduce expanded hours for Adoration of the Blessed Sacrament.
+Cathedral of St. John Berchmans — Adoration of the Blessed Sacrament.

-Beginning Monday, June 15, we will expose the Holy Eucharist every weekday from 11:00 am – 12:00 pm, with the Holy Mass to follow.
+Monday – Friday, we expose the Holy Eucharist from 11:00 am – 12:00 pm, with the Holy Mass to follow.

 Participants to asked to sign up, to assure at least two adorers/families will be present at all times.